hreha/behavioralstrategy/index.md

   "@context": "https://schema.org",
   "@type": "WebPage",
-  "headline": "Behavioral Strategy — Overview", "description": "Behavioral Strategy is an open field that integrates behavioral science into strategic decision-making.
-This page introduces its core concepts, including the DRIVE framework and the fits hierarchy.", "about": "Behavioral Strategy is an open, interdisciplinary field that integrates behavioral science into the inception of strategic decisions to optimize measurable outcomes.", "datePublished": "2025-05-01",
+  "headline": "Behavioral Strategy — Overview", "description": "Behavioral Strategy is an open, interdisciplinary field that applies behavioral science at the start of strategic planning to ensure solutions align with real-world user behavior.
+This page introduces its foundational concepts, including Problem Market Fit, Behavior Market Fit, Solution Market Fit, Product Market Fit, and the DRIVE framework.", "about": "Behavioral Strategy is an open discipline merging behavioral science with strategic planning.
+It emphasizes identifying precise user behaviors and validated solutions upfront, enabling measurable and sustainable outcomes.", "datePublished": "2025-05-01",
   "inLanguage": "en",
   "keywords": [